Risk Screening

 • 16.7% of infants screened had a positive score screen of 4+.

-• Infants who score 4 or more on the Healthy Start Infant Screen are 6.37 times more likely to die during the postneonatal period (28 -364 days after birth) than those who scored negatively.
+• Infants who score 4 or more on the Florida Infant Screen are 6.37 times more likely to die during the postneonatal period (28 -364 days after birth) than those who scored negatively.

 • A birthweight of less that 2,000 grams, having one or more selected abnormal conditions, and having an infant transferred within 24 hours of delivery are major risk factors of postneonatal death.

-Healthy Start Risk Screening is the collection of information on the provided prenatal & infant (postnatal) screening forms.
-The Risk Screen is scored to assess risk and identify those infants most at risk for adverse health outcomes.
+The Florida Prenatal and Infant Screens are the collection of information on the provided prenatal and infant screening forms.
+The Screens are scored to assess risk and identify those infants most at risk for adverse health outcomes.
 Screening is the first step to identify Healthy Start service recipients.
 It is our goal to ensure that all newborns and pregnant women are screened for risk factors.
 The majority of pregnant women and infants will not be eligible for Healthy Start services as they will not have the risk factors required.
-However, the data collected in the Risk Screen enables the State of Florida to analyze the factors that have the greatest impact on birth outcomes and the factors that most affect residents of our County.
+However, the data collected in the Florida Prenatal and Infant Screens enables the State of Florida to analyze the factors that have the greatest impact on birth outcomes and the factors that most affect residents of our County.

-The Healthy Start Coalition of Miami-Dade staff monitors the trends for the both of the Healthy Start Risk Screening Forms.
+The Healthy Start Coalition of Miami-Dade staff monitors the trends for both the Florida Prenatal and Infant Screens.
 The following reports show the current available trends found from 2014 – present Calendar Year:

 Get in Touch.
 Get Involved.